 Taxpayers can also purchase government bonds, which aren’t savings accounts but work in a similar way.
 The sale of these bonds raises money for municipal and state governments, as well as for the federal government, and the interest they earn is often exempt from taxation.
 However, some states won’t exempt interest earned on bonds issued by other states.

 Various tax-advantaged savings plans exist, but most have strict qualifications and are designed to be used for specific types of expenses.

 Contributions to a traditional Individual Retirement Arrangement (traditional IRA) are made with pre-tax dollars.
-You can claim a tax deduction for the money you save in an IRA up to a certain limit each year, and your savings will grow tax-free while they remain in the account.
-But you’ll eventually pay income tax on the money, including your earnings, when you withdraw it in retirement.
+You can claim a tax deduction for the money you save in an IRA, up to a certain limit each year, and your savings will grow tax-free while they remain in the account.
+You’ll eventually pay income tax on the money, including your earnings, when you withdraw it in retirement.

 - You must have held the account for a minimum of five years.

 - You must be at least age 59½ or disabled when you take the withdrawals.

 Even if you don’t meet the above criteria, you’re allowed to withdraw up to $10,000 tax-free to buy your first home, and for a few other scenarios.

 Savings contributed to this type of account can be withdrawn for elementary, secondary, or post-secondary education costs, but there’s a catch: You must name the student who’s eventually going to benefit from this account at the time you open it.
 You’ll have to pay a penalty if you end up using the money for any purpose other than the designated beneficiary’s education, although you can redirect the money to another child's education.

 These are after-tax contributions.
 You don’t get a tax deduction for money you save, but all earnings are tax-free as long as they don’t exceed the beneficiary’s education expenses.
 You’re limited to a total of $2,000 in contributions for the 2022 tax year.